-My first couple of attemps to start my own business all failed.
-Yet, I did not give up and with my sixth attempt, I finally made my first million.
+My first couple of attempts to start my own business all failed.
+Yet, I did not give up and with my fourth attempt, I finally made my first million.

-You need to try again, again and again, from scrath.
+You need to try again, again and again, from scratch.

 In this post, I want to illustrate some of my business ideas that unfortunately failed.
-I want you to understand that also my path to wealth was a very bumby road.
+I want you to understand that also my path to wealth was a very bumpy road.
 But this is how it is and failure is part of the game.
-However, if you never try, you definitaly already failed.
+However, if you never try, you definitely already failed.
 So, kindly read this post, get inspired and start something.
+Even I cannot get enough of being an entrepreneur.
+My latest passion is YummyCups: High Protein Ramen.

 Asian Kebap

-It was in my mid twenties, then I had this great idea to open a street-food diner that sells Asian Kebap.
-I had different flavors in mind: Thai-Sweet-Chilly, Szechuan-Pepper, Curry-Style or just Very Spicy.
+It was in my mid-twenties, then I had this great idea to open a street-food diner that sells Asian Kebap.
+I had different flavours in mind: Thai-Sweet-Chilly, Szechuan-Pepper, Curry-Style or just Very Spicy.
 I was so confident in my idea, that I resigned from my very first job and just moved to China to become rich.

-Obviously, the lesson learned was, that you conduct the market due dilligence before you enter a market.
-OMG, I was so naiv.
+Obviously, the lesson learned was, that you conduct the market due diligence before you enter a market.
+OMG, I was so naive.

 Tasty Sandwiches